-The inception of ASAC is the first step towards a comprehensive IT governance structure at Colorado College.
+The Administrative Systems Advisory Committee (ASAC) is the first step in the comprehensive IT governance structure at Colorado College.
 This advisory group will operate in a timely and transparent manner to make recommendation to the President’s cabinet in the following manner:

 - Provide strategic alternatives related to funding IT initiatives,

-- Provide advice on which ITS: projects currently fit in overall strategic objectives of the college and how, and the relative trade-offs of choosing one or more projects over others,
+- Provide advice on which ITS: projects currently fit in overall strategic objectives of the college and the relative trade-offs of choosing one or more projects over others,

-- Provide recommendations on how the approved projects should be prioritized
+- Provide recommendations on how the approved projects should be prioritized, and

 The President, after consultation with the Cabinet, will approve or modify the recommendation, and inform ASAC of the decision.

-In order to be vetted through the ASAC review process, project requests from the college community for technology-related improvements should meet one or more of the criteria below:
+In order to be vetted through the ASAC review process, project requests from the college community for technology-related improvements should meet one or more of the criteria: